 I don’t have a lot of purpose to learning to use the Shockwave effectively, but I saw it as a challenge I wanted to overcome.
 Once I was able to put proper technique together, I found I could operate these weapons very well.

 Putting all nine pellets of double ought into the head of a silhouette became easy at 10 yards.
 So did body shots out to 25 and running slugs out to 50 yards.
 (Admittedly slugs work way better with a red dot.)

-If you’re in the market for a Mossberg Shockwave, these guys have them in stock at some of the best prices we’ve seen.
+If you’re in the market for a Mossberg Shockwave, these guys have them in stock.

 Keeping an aggressive mindset helps, especially when it comes to multiple target engagement and rapid firing.
 Rapid firing isn’t quite as fast as a stocked shotgun, but in under 2 seconds, I can land two shots on two targets 5 meters apart.